remarshal-project/remarshal/README.md

   Converting a document with a date-time type to JSON fails without `-k`/`--stringify`.
 - Remarshal converts YAML dates to TOML Local Dates.
   It converts TOML Local Dates to YAML dates.

+### Python output

+Conversion to Python code is one-way.

+The Python output is formatted by [`pprint.pformat`](https://docs.python.org/3/library/pprint.html#pprint.pformat).
+It is probably not how you want your Python code to look.
+Apply your preferred formatter to it.

+The Python output does not include the necessary `import` statements.
+You may need to add `import datetime` before the data.

 ## Installation